JFBarryLi/ITSegmenter/README.md

 Return the coordinates and draw bounding boxes around text.

-Currently does not work on chrome for local images.
-Works on IE11 and HTA.

 ### Usage ###
 Download all the src files and put it in your src folder Download ITSegmenter.js from the build folder and place it in your src folder